HybridFlow: Resource-Adaptive Subtask Routing for Efficient Edge-Cloud LLM Inference: Experiments

 \subsection{Ablation Study}

-In this section, we conduct a series of ablation studies to validate the effectiveness of the resource-aware allocation mechanism of the Router.
-Our goal is to demonstrate that it is crucial for achieving a balance between latency, cost, and performance.
+In this section, we conduct a series of ablation studies to validate effectiveness of our adaptive allocation mechanism.
+Our goal is to demonstrate that Router is crucial for achieving a balance between latency, cost, and performance.

-\paragraph{Router for Subtask Allocation.} We evaluate the effectiveness of the proposed \textbf{resource-aware router} by comparing it against several deterministic and naive allocation strategies.
-As shown in Table~\ref{tab:ablation_router}, the results reveal a clear trade-off between accuracy and resource cost.
-Using only the edge model (\textit{Edge}) yields the lowest accuracy (25.54\%) but incurs zero API cost, while delegating all subtasks to the cloud model (\textit{Cloud}) achieves the highest accuracy (57.28\%) at the expense of higher latency and API cost ($C_{\text{API}}{=}0.0185$).
-A random assignment baseline (\textit{Random}) moderately improves accuracy (46.00\%) by occasionally leveraging the cloud model but still wastes resources and fails to adapt to budget constraints.
-In contrast, our proposed \textit{HybridFlow} router achieves 53.33\% accuracy with a comparable API cost ($C_{\text{API}}{=}0.0075$), demonstrating its ability to intelligently allocate subtasks according to their benefit--cost ratio.
-This shows that the learned router effectively captures the trade-off between reasoning quality and resource expenditure, achieving near-optimal performance under tight cost budgets.
+\paragraph{Router for Subtask Allocation.} Table~\ref{tab:ablation_router} compares our \textbf{adaptive router} with naive and deterministic allocation strategies.
+Executing all subtasks on the edge model (\textit{Edge}) eliminates cloud cost but attains only 25.54\% accuracy, while full cloud execution (\textit{Cloud}) achieves the highest accuracy (57.28\%) at higher latency (18.26\,s) and API cost ($C_{\text{API}}{=}0.0185$).
+The \textit{Random} baseline reduces API cost ($C_{\text{API}}{=}0.0075$) but yields lower accuracy (46.00\%), indicating inefficient use of cloud budget.
+A fixed-threshold policy improves accuracy to 51.62\% with modest cost, yet remains inferior to our learned routing. \textit{HybridFlow-Chain} further shows that routing alone is insufficient: disabling dependency-aware parallelism reduces performance (50.62\% accuracy; utility 0.6095).
+In contrast, \textit{HybridFlow} achieves 53.33\% accuracy at the same low API cost as \textit{Random} ($C_{\text{API}}{=}0.0075$) and attains the highest utility (0.7940), demonstrating a better accuracy--cost trade-off under our unified metric.